s3kt0rr/College_Parking_System/README.md

-# ParkWhiz
+# College_Parking_System
-An Application to Manage a parking place and maintain records in a paperless way.
+An Application to Manage and maintain records in a paperless way and use the data to open the gate and perform other tasks.

 This Application helps manage the parking place in a Paperless way.
-Simply enter the base fare and click or upload the picture of numberplate and checkin.
+Simply enter the Name Of the owner and click or upload the picture of numberplate and Register.
-When checking out click or upload the picture of numberplate.
+When Searching click or upload the picture of numberplate.
-The popup will show the deating of Checkin time, Checkout time, Base Fare, Total Payable Fare, Total Duration that is charged.
+The popup will show the deating of Checkin time, Checkout time, Owner Name, Purpose, Total Duration.
 The numberplate is detected using contour detection and EasyOCR.